Breast Reduction – Male

 Frequently Asked Questions About Male Breast Reduction

 Intravenous sedation or general anesthesia will be provided for your procedure.
-Our doctors will recommend the best choice for your surgery.
+Dr. Cohn will recommend the best choice for your surgery.

 Male breast reduction surgery may be performed in an accredited office-based surgical center, an outpatient/ambulatory surgical center, or a hospital in Birmingham.